-Parking experts across the globe argue against free parking, which not only obstructs pedestrian but also vehicular movement.
-Free parking is, essentially, a license to congest.
+Parking experts across the globe argue against free parking, which not only obstructs pedestrians but also vehicular movement.
+Free parking in India is, essentially, a license to congest.
 Given that roads in our cities are already under a lot of pressure, this isn’t a sustainable state of affairs.

-Real Estate Isn’t Free: Because parking occupies real estate, it doesn’t come for free.
-Free parking is, in essence, free housing for cars, which is made possible by public money since the government uses tax money to subsidise vehicle owners.
+Because parking occupies real estate, it doesn’t come for free.
+Free parking is, in essence, free housing for cars, which is made possible by public money since the government uses tax money to subsidize vehicle owners.
 Because the tax is collected from all citizens either directly or indirectly, the poorer sections of the society end up paying for such parking spaces.

 Moreover, the opportunity cost of public land remains high when parking is free.
 Spaces that could have been monetized otherwise are given for free, thus killing an otherwise feasible revenue stream for the city government.

 In India, people avoid paying a parking fee.
 Even when parking is charged, they grab the closest opportunity to park for free, irrespective of the hindrance they cause to the public.
 Naturally, this results in haphazardly parked cars that obstruct pedestrian movement and contribute to traffic congestion.